Expressivity of Spiking Neural Networks: Introduction

-It is intuitively clear that the described differences in the processing of the information between ANNs and SNNs should also lead to differences in the computations performed by these models.
-For ANNs, several groups have analyzed the expressive power of (deep) neural networks (\citep{yarotsky2016error_bounds}, \citep{Cybenko1989ApproximationBS}, \citep{kutyniok2020nnaproxexpressvity}, \citep{PETERSEN_2018_optimalapprox}), and in particular provided explanations for the superior performance of deep networks over shallow ones (\citep{daub_2019_NNapprox}, \citep{yarotsky2016error_bounds}).
-In the case of ANNs with ReLU activation function, the number of linear regions into which the input space is partitioned into by the ANN is another property that highlights the advantages of deep networks over shallow ones.
-Unlike shallow networks, deep networks divide the input space into exponentially more number of linear regions if there are no restrictions placed on the depth of the network (\citep{linearregions_unser_2022}, \citep{montafur2014linearregions}).
-This capability enables deep networks to express more complex functions.
-There exists further approaches to characterize the expressiveness of ANNs, e.g., the concept of VC-dimension in the context of classification problems (\citep{bartlett1998VC}, \citep{vc_goldberg_1995}, \citep{JMLRvcbartlett}).
-However, in this work, we consider the problem of expressiveness from the perspective of the approximating theory and by quantifying the number of the linear regions.
+It is clear that the differences in the processing of information between ANNs and SNNs should also lead to differences in the computations performed by these models.
+Several groups have analyzed the expressive power of ANNs \citep{yarotsky2016error_bounds, Cybenko1989ApproximationBS, kutyniok2020nnaproxexpressvity, PETERSEN_2018_optimalapprox}, and in particular provided explanations for the superior performance of deep networks over shallow ones \citep{daub_2019_NNapprox, yarotsky2016error_bounds}.
+In the case of ANNs with ReLU activation function, the number of linear regions into which the input space is partitioned is another property that highlights the advantages of deep networks over shallow ones.
+Unlike shallow networks, deep networks divide the input space into exponentially more linear regions \citep{linearregions_unser_2022, montafur2014linearregions} enabling them to express more complex functions.
+There exist further approaches to characterize the expressiveness of ANNs, e.g., the concept of VC-dimension in the context of classification problems \citep{bartlett1998VC, vc_goldberg_1995, JMLRvcbartlett}.